emclayburn/Hockey_site/index.md

-# Welcome to the Hockey Site
+# Welcome to Ethan's Hockey Site
+ This is a site dedicated to hockey statistics, most specifically the St. Louis Blues

 ## About Hockey
 This is where you can add information about hockey.